 Preliminary Schedule (subject to change)

-Wednesday, August 15 - In the morning we will perform Beethoven's Mass in C Major at the Bergkirche, the Esterhazy's church where Haydn's last six masses and Beethoven's Mass in C Major were first performed and where Haydn is now buried.
-This mass celebrates the holy day of Maria Himmelsfahrt Festgottesdienst (Ascension of Mary).
-Following the service we will be guests of the church at a reception in the building where Haydn and the other Esterházy musicians lived.
-For our final festival event, join us at Hotel Ohr for a farewell lunch.
-The rest of the day is free for packing for your departure.
+Tuesday, August 15 - In the morning we will perform Haydn's Lord Nelson Mass at the Bergkirche, the Esterhazy's church where Haydn's last six masses and Beethoven's Mass in C Major were first performed and where Haydn is now buried.
+This mass celebrates the holy day of Maria Himmelsfahrt Festgottesdienst (Ascension of Mary) which is always on August 15.The evening is free to do as you like, including packing.

 Wednesday, August 16 - Buses will begin departing early for your return to the Vienna International Airport.
 Bus departure times will be scheduled in May after we have everyone's flight information.
 The bus ride takes approximately one hour so we will make sure that you are at the airport a minimum of three hours before your scheduled departure.